 - SAM = Your Segmented Addressable Market or Served Available Market (the portion of TAM you will target)

 - SOM = Your Share of the Market (the subset of your SAM that you will realistically reach – particularly in the first few years of your business)

-You’re starting a concierge service in your city that focuses on doing tasks/running errands for busy people, and people who need additional assistance (elderly, handicapped, etc.).
+You’re starting a concierge service in your city that focuses on doing tasks/running errands for busy people, and people who need additional assistance (elderly, handicapped, and so on).

 Your SAM would be the portion of that 22,500 whom your current business model is targeting (this will be outlined in your business plan).
 For example, your business model is being set-up to service 7500 people/year.
-This means your SAM would be 33% of your TAM (or 5% of your total city’s population).
+This means your SAM would be 33 percent of your TAM (or 5 percent of your total city’s population).

 Your SOM would be the portion of your SAM that your business model can currently realistically serve.
 For example, you may only have 3 employees (yourself and two others), so realistically what percentage of SAM can you reach in the first two-to-three years?
 Let’s assume your company can effectively provide concierge services to 100 people/month or 1200 people/year.
-This means your SOM is about 16% of your SAM (or around 5% of your TAM, or a little under 1% of your total city’s population).
+This means your SOM is about 16 percent of your SAM (or around 5 percent of your TAM, or a little under 1 percent of your total city’s population).